Replacement Theology

 • The whole world will worship Him.

-In response to John MacArthur, Riddlebarger (http//kimriddlebarger.squarespace.com/a-reply-to-john-macarthur/) labels his view as “Reformed amillennialism” and complains that the term RT is
+[8] Riddlebarger complains about the RT label in an internet response (http//kimriddlebarger.squarespace.com/a-reply-to-john-macarthur/).
+He labels his view as “Reformed amillennialism” and complains that the term RT is

 Later we will consider how RT deals with promises of blessing that even to them must refer to ethnic Israel.